Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Description of

 where ${\rm d}t_\mathrm{last}$ is the last time-step and $\delta P_\mathrm{last}$ is the relative variation of property $P$ during the last time-step, hence $|\delta P_\mathrm{last}|/{\rm d}t_\mathrm{last}$ represents the absolute value of the $\delta P_\mathrm{last}$ time derivative.

-After the evolution step (Section \ref{sec:sync}), if the condition in Equation~\ref{eq:timestepcomd} is not satisfied, a new (smaller) time step is predicted using Equation \ref{eq:timestep} and the updated values of $\delta P_\mathrm{last}$ and ${\rm d}t_\mathrm{last}$.
-Then, we repeat the evolution with the new predicted time-step until condition~\ref{eq:timestepcomd} is satisfied or until the previous and the new proposed time steps differ by less than 20\%.
+After the evolution step (Section \ref{sec:sync}), if the condition in Eq.~\ref{eq:timestepcomd} is not satisfied, a new (smaller) time step is predicted using Eq.~\ref{eq:timestep} and the updated values of $\delta P_\mathrm{last}$ and ${\rm d}t_\mathrm{last}$.
+Then, we repeat the evolution of all the properties with the new predicted time-step until condition~\ref{eq:timestepcomd} is satisfied or until the previous and the new proposed time steps differ by less than 20\%.

 We use a special treatment when a star approaches a change of phase (including the transformation to a compact remnant).
 In this case, the prediction-correction method is modified to guarantee that the stellar properties are evaluated just after and before the change of phase.
-In practice, if the predicted time-step is large enough to cross the time boundary of the current phase, \sevn{} reduces it so that the next evolution step brings the star/binary ${\approx} 1$ h ($10^{-10}$ Myr) before the phase change.
-Then, the following time-step is set to bring the star/binary ${\approx} 1$ h beyond the next phase.
+In practice, if the predicted time-step is large enough to cross the time boundary of the current phase, \sevn{} reduces it so that the next evolution step brings the star/binary $10^{-10}$ Myr before the phase change.
+Then, the following time-step is set to bring the star/binary $10^{-10}$ Myr beyond the next phase.
 This allows us to accurately model stellar evolution across a phase change.
 In particular, it is necessary to properly set the stellar properties before a supernova explosion or WD formation (Section \ref{sec:remform}).

 On top of the adaptive method, \sevn{} includes a number of predefined time-step upper limits: the evolution time cannot exceed the simulation ending time or the next output time; the stellar evolution cannot skip more than two points on the tabulated tracks; a minimum number of evaluations ($=10$ by default) for each stellar phase has to be guaranteed.
 The time-step distribution in a typical binary evolution model spans 9/10 orders of magnitude, from a few hours to several Myr.